-It’s nearing the end of summer and local fruit and veg is abundant.
+It’s near the end of summer and local fruit and veg is abundant.
 I love to hit the farmer’s market on Saturday mornings this time of year.
 Grab some zucchini next time you go and make these muffins.
 They are moist, easy to make and the spelt flour gives them a fluffy texture and nutty flavour that I love.

 I also am a HUGE fan of one bowl cookie and muffin recipes like this one.
 If you sprinkle the baking powder, soda and spices over the flour it works every time!
 And one less bowl to wash.